-As you may know, we recently launched our Landing Page Templates last month.
+As you may know, we recently launch a new product — our Landing Page Templates.
 We love reading behind the scenes of other business’ launches and decided we would peel back the curtain and share all the juicy details behind our latest launch.

 We know many of you out there (ourselves included) appreciate getting a true picture of what it actually takes to launch a new product, because it is certainly not easy.

 We’re sharing it all in this post: the good (what worked!), the bad (what didn’t work :(), what we wished we’d done differently, and what we’d like to do in the future.

 We hope you enjoy!

 P.S.
 We share even more behind the scenes of our business every week in our newsletter.
 Sign up now to get access!

 Behind the Scenes of Our Landing Page Templates Launch

 For us to properly launch a new product, we knew this launch had to be different from any other.
 In order to do that, we had to prepare way ahead of time.

 We started working on the launch for our Landing Page Templates back in February.
 Granted, these were very loose plans (as in, we decided that’s what we wanted to offer), but this product was months in the making.

 Here’s what we did to prepare for our launch: